-In your initial Project you will be learning how to use a camera.
-Experimenting with a range of photographic processes and techniques, e.g. montage, digital techniques, manipulation and printing, an appreciation of viewpoint, composition, depth of field, practical understanding of portraiture, street photography, still life, experimental or abstract photography and understanding of the exposure triangle.
-Developing Creative/aesthetic interpretation of themes in Fine Art/Photography.
-Presenting your work effectively to communicate your ideas, recording the development of your ideas, analysis of your own and others' work in a sketchbook, developing an understanding of techniques related to the printing of photographic images, presentation, layout and mounting.
-This will ensure you understand the expectations of the subject and prepare you for your A level.
+Your initial project will be based on the theme of structures, where you will get the opportunity to explore other areas of Art and Design both digital and traditional and then decide which personal route you want the project to take.
+In your initial Project you will also be learning how to use a camera.
+Experimenting with a range of photographic processes and techniques, e.g. montage, digital techniques, manipulation and printing, an appreciation of viewpoint, composition, depth of field, practical understanding of portraiture, street photography, still life, experimental or abstract photography.
+You will be developing creative/aesthetic interpretative themes within Fine Art/Photography.
+Presenting your work effectively to communicate your ideas, recording the development of your ideas, analysing your own and others' work in a sketchbook (or digital book), developing an understanding of techniques related to the printing of photographic images, presentation, layout and mounting.
+Within the initial project and second project, which will be a live brief of your choice, you will explore digital art, learn how to confidently use Photoshop, Illustrator and Lightroom and explore digital editing.
+You will then independently work in response to a theme from a selection of visual and written starting points before finally at the end year 12, start your own personal Investigation, which will make up 60% of your overall grade.
+This will ensure you understand the expectations of the subject and prepare you for a degree or career in Photography or Art and Design.